Lauterbrunnen: Transport

-Lauterbrunnen railway station, in the centre of Lauterbrunnen village, is served by trains of the Berner Oberland Bahn (BOB), which run to Interlaken, and by trains of the Wengernalpbahn (WAB), which run to Wengen, Kleine Scheidegg and on to Grindelwald; at Kleine Scheidegg connection can be made with the Jungfraubahn (JB), which ascends inside the Eiger to the Jungfraujoch.
-The lower terminal of the Bergbahn Lauterbrunnen-Mürren (LSMS), a cable car and connecting train, is adjacent to the main station and provides service to Mürren.
+Lauterbrunnen railway station, in the centre of Lauterbrunnen village, is served by trains of the Berner Oberland Bahn, which run to Interlaken, and by trains of the Wengernalpbahn, which run to Wengen, Kleine Scheidegg and on to Grindelwald; at Kleine Scheidegg connection can be made with the Jungfraubahn, which ascends inside the Eiger to the Jungfraujoch.
+The lower terminal of the Bergbahn Lauterbrunnen-Mürren, a cable car and connecting train, is adjacent to the main station and provides service to Mürren.

 Besides Lauterbrunnen station, there are nine other railway stations within the municipality of Lauterbrunnen.
-These are Wengwald, Wengen, Allmend, Wengernalp and Kleine Scheidegg on the WAB, Eigergletscher on the JB, and Grütschalp, Winteregg and Mürren on the LSMS.
+These are Wengwald, Wengen, Allmend, Wengernalp and Kleine Scheidegg on the Wengernalpbahn, Eigergletscher on the Jungfraubahn, and Grütschalp, Winteregg and Mürren on the Bergbahn Lauterbrunnen-Mürren.

 Post bus services link Lauterbrunnen village to Stechelberg and the Trümmelbach Falls, and to Isenfluh.
-An alternative route to Mürren is available using the bus to Stechelberg and then the Luftseilbahn Stechelberg-Mürren-Schilthorn (LSMS).
+An alternative route to Mürren is available using the bus to Stechelberg and then the Luftseilbahn Stechelberg-Mürren-Schilthorn cable car.

 Education

 In Lauterbrunnen about 1,155 or (39.6%) of the population have completed non-mandatory upper secondary education, and 230 or (7.9%) have completed additional higher education (either university or a Fachhochschule).
 Of the 230 who completed tertiary schooling, 60.0% were Swiss men, 20.9% were Swiss women, 10.0% were non-Swiss men and 9.1% were non-Swiss women.

-The Canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
-This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
-Following the lower Secondary students may attend additional schooling or they may enter an apprenticeship.
+The Canton of Bern school system provides one year of non-obligatory kindergarten, followed by six years of primary school.
+This is followed by three years of obligatory lower secondary school where the students are separated according to ability and aptitude.
+Following the lower secondary school, students may attend additional schooling or they may enter an apprenticeship.

 During the 2010-11 school year, there were a total of 247 students attending classes in Lauterbrunnen.
 There were 3 kindergarten classes with a total of 36 students in the municipality.
 Of the kindergarten students, 16.7% were permanent or temporary residents of Switzerland (not citizens) and 16.7% have a different mother language than the classroom language.
 The municipality had 8 primary classes and 125 students.
 Of the primary students, 19.2% were permanent or temporary residents of Switzerland (not citizens) and 20.8% have a different mother language than the classroom language.
 During the same year, there were 3 lower secondary classes with a total of 65 students.
 There were 10.8% who were permanent or temporary residents of Switzerland (not citizens) and 10.8% have a different mother language than the classroom language.
 The remainder of the students attend a private or special school.

 As of 2000, there were 5 students in Lauterbrunnen who came from another municipality, while 45 residents attended schools outside the municipality.